swapnilogale/rounded/expenses/can-i-edit-existing-expense-categories.md

-# Can I edit existing expense categories?
+# How do I edit existing expense categories?

 You can edit expense categories to suit your particular business setup.
 Use the **Categories** tab under Expenses to edit and manage expense categories.